 It’s so not revolutionary is it… and yet it was.

 Why It Works

-No matter the exercise you choose, finding something you like or can at the least tolerate long enough for the tipping point to kick-in, is key.
-Walking worked because it didn’t feel like a workout, it felt like going for long walks rather than a painful endurance.
+No matter the exercise you choose, finding something you like or can at least tolerate long enough for the tipping point to kick-in, is key.
+Walking worked because it didn’t feel like a workout, it felt enjoyable rather than a painful endurance.

 In the early days, despite your best intentions and strongest desires, there are times when you will absolutely need leverage on yourself.

 Vitals for Going the Distance

 • Accept that if you’ve been not exercising regularly for years, you’re going to need to commit to swinging the pendulum in the other direction long enough for it to develop into a habit.
 You’ll know you’ve done that when you can take a break over say, a holiday, and get right back on track afterward.

 • Do Not Discount The Small Steps.
 It’s better to do SOMETHING than nothing.
 Don’t overlook the validity of ‘a session’ because you can’t exercise either at the intensity or for the duration you’d like.
 Don’t write off small measures.
 If you’ve spent all day chalking up thousands of steps walking fast-paced across a city whilst going about your working day, that counts! (update 2020: I’ve written a post on taking Small Steps Over None here.)

 • Break It Up.
 You may just prefer it or have been told that working out in one chunk of time is best.
 However, an hour/90 minutes can be a sizeable amount of time to allocate on some days.
 So, if you have cardio, arm weights, resistance, stretching or glutes to do, just get them done when you can.
 If you’re used to doing all your workout in a gym, it may be worth investing in whatever will help you also meet your goals at home (ie simple weights/resistance bands etc).
 So long as you get your amount per week in, what matters is it gets DONE.